matkrin/bashd/README.md

 ### Workspace symbols:

-- Variable assignment in workspace .sh files
+- Variable assignment in workspace .sh files and scripts without extension but shebang
-- Function declaration in workspace .sh files
+- Function declaration in workspace .sh files and scripts without extension but shebang
-- **TODO**: Files without extension and check shebang??

 ### Formatting